imroyroyyy/2023/venom_main.md

 ---

 Jungeun kneels down next to Hyunjin after the meeting, resting a hand on her shoulder.
+Most of the crew has cleared out, but Haseul and Vivi linger, having a quiet conversation to the side, and Hyunjin and Jinsol remain frozen in place.
 "Can I help you stand?"

 Jinsol watches the two of them from her seat at the table.
-She looks troubled.
-"Maybe get her an IV."
+She hasn't moved all meeting, just clenching and unclenching her jaw.
+Jungeun can see a smear of red on the toe of her bright blue suit.
+She rips her eyes away, feeling nauseous.

+Instead, she tries to focus on Hyunjin, whose breathing hasn't settled, half breaths and half sobs.
+"Let's get you to the Medbay—"

 Hyunjin's eyes light up.
-"Yes, I think that's what—"
+"Yes—"

 Vivi interrupts.
-"No. You're not permitted in the medbay until we've—" she clears her throat.
+"No. You're not permitted in the Medbay until we've—" she clears her throat.
 There's no polite way to say 'dealt with the viscera.'

 Jungeun feels Hyunjin's muscles coil, and that's how she knows to tighten her grip on her before Hyunjin can lunge at Vivi.